-The affiliation restrictions set forth in this Section are not all encompassing.
+The affiliation restrictions set forth in this section are not all encompassing.
 Candidates and Board members are expected to disclose all known potential financial or relationship conflicts, including any known relationships between companies they have affiliation with and/or entities described in Section 6.2.3.
 Furthermore, the Nominating Committee will be expected to investigate and evaluate all potential conflicts, whether financial or otherwise.

-In addition, the Board may, by resolution, appoint the Chief Executive Officer (“CEO”) of WECC to be a voting member of the Board, provided that the CEO may not be a member of a Board committee or cast either a tie-breaking vote or a vote that creates a tie.
+In addition, the Board may, by resolution, appoint the Chief Executive Officer (“CEO”) of WECC to be a voting member of the Board, provided that the CEO may not be a member of a Board Committee or cast either a tie-breaking vote or a vote that creates a tie.
 The CEO may not serve as the chair or vice chair of the Board.

-Term of Office
+Terms of Office and Limitations on Terms

 Directors will hold office for staggered terms of three (3) years, three Directors’ terms ending each year.
-Each term shall commence, and subsequently end, on the adjournment of the Annual Member Meeting.
+Each term shall commence, and subsequently end, on the adjournment of quarterly Board meeting occurring in the third quarter of each calendar year (customarily held in September of each year).
 This may result in some Director terms that are longer or shorter than exactly three years.
+An individual may not serve as a WECC director for more than four terms, If, a director serves a term that is longer than eighteen months, but less than three years, such shortened term will be deemed a term for purposes of the limitations contain in this Section.
+If a director serves a term that is shorter than eighteen months, such shortened term will not be deemed a term for purposes of the limitations contained in this Section.
+This limitation, however, will not be applied to preclude a director from continuing to serve during a holdover period, to cure a procedural vacancy, or to serve as a temporary director as described herein for a period which would extend beyond this limitation.

 Nomination, Selection and Compensation of Directors

 Nominating Committee.
 Candidates for a Director position shall be nominated by a Nominating Committee.
 The Nominating Committee shall consist of seven members.
-Three voting members shall be Directors, designated by the Board chair, whose terms are not expiring at the next Annual Member Meeting.
+Three voting members shall be Directors, designated by the Board chair, who are not seeking re-election for the term under consideration.
 The remaining four voting Nominating Committee members shall be Member Advisory Committee members selected by the MAC, with two (2) members being from Classes 1, 2, and/or 3, and two (2) members being from Classes 4 and/or 5.
 The MAC shall also select, as non-voting members of the Nominating Committee, an international member and one member from each of the Classes that are not voting members of the Nominating Committee.
 Quorum for the Nominating Committee will be a majority of voting members.

 If the Member Advisory Committee does not designate MAC members to serve on the Nominating Committee within 30 days of being notified of the Board chair’s designation of the three Directors to serve on the Nominating Committee, the Board chair may designate MAC members to serve.

-A Nominating Committee shall be formed each year not less than 180 days prior to the Annual Member Meeting.
+A Nominating Committee shall be formed each year not less than 180 days prior to the quarterly meeting of the Board of directors scheduled for the third quarter of the applicable calendar year.
 A Nominating Committee will continue to function until a replacement Nominating Committee is formed, but may not continue for a period longer than twelve (12) months from its creation, unless the Board, by resolution, authorizes a Nominating Committee to function beyond twelve (12) months.

 Director Candidate Nominations.